cloudtoid/gateway-core/README.md

 ### External address header

-GatewayCore can pass on the IP address of the immediate downstream client to the upstream system.
-The IP address is forwarded using the custom `x-gwcore-external-address` header.
-To enable this behavior, use `addExternalAddress` as per below:
+GatewayCore can forward the IP address of an immediate downstream client.
+This IP address is sent using the custom `x-gwcore-external-address` header and can be enabled with the `addExternalAddress` option:

 ```json
 {